kusano-kyotouniv/plantalk/README.md

 # plantalk
 A tiny gene ontology (GO) analysis tool

-A tool to process transcriptome data into a list of GO term and expression ratio average.
+A tool to process transcriptome data into a list of GO term and the expression ratio average.

 Usage: